Last Revised: March 18, 2020

 This Fact Sheet applies to equipment and appliances used in a laboratory.
 It does not address computers or other office equipment used in non-laboratory settings.
 This Fact Sheet provides some basic guidance for commonly encountered electrical concerns in laboratories.

 Use extension cords for temporary (less than three months) use.
 Situations that require extension cords for greater than three months are considered permanent installations and must be addressed through upgrades to building wiring systems.
-Extension cords should be no less than 16 gauge.
+Extension cords must be appropriately rated for the intended load.

 Power strips/surge protectors must be listed or labeled by a nationally-recognized testing laboratory such as Underwriter’s Laboratories Inc. (UL) and have a built-in circuit breaker to protect against overloading.
-They must be plugged directly into a receptacle and be rated for the current and voltage connected to them.
+They must be plugged directly into a receptacle (not daisy chained or plugged into extension cords) and must be rated for the current and voltage connected to them.

 Single conductors shall not conduct greater than 24 volts.
 Code single conductors red or black and keep them as short as possible.
 Single conductors shall be a single continuous length of wire unless spliced or joined in a grounded electrical box that provides appropriate strain-relief.
 Wire nut or other connections that are not housed in a grounded electrical box are not permitted.